szabogabor91/gimlet-website/src/blog/helm-react-ui-a-react-component-to-render-ui-for-helm-charts.md

 It works with any chart that has a JSON schema defined and an accompanying `helm-ui.json`.

-`onechart/onechart` is one such chart, you can use it to see Helm React UI in action.
+`onechart/onechart` is one such chart, and you can use it to see Helm React UI in action.
 It is also a handy
 chart if you need to deploy something quickly, or looking for an alternative for the lengthy Kubernetes yaml format.